 This research seminar will examine historiography as a practice, an art, and, finally, as an object of theoretical reflection.
-It hopes to reveal history-writing's own history-to reveal the values, moral aesthetic, and politics that have dominated the desire of people around the world to commemorate events, repeat them, and consciously build the present out of renewed confrontation with or celebration of their pasts.
+It hopes to reveal history writing's own history to reveal the values, moral aesthetic, and politics that have dominated the desire of people around the world to commemorate events, repeat them, and consciously build the present out of renewed confrontation with or celebration of their pasts.
 It will consider the relationship of social status and virtues.
 It will analyze the power of history to articulate political and moral options.
 Throughout the course we will focus on the rhetorical means by which historians present their views, the philosophical premises that undergird them, and the passions and interests that might have motivated them.
-This will require due attention to both the context and the text's production and reading and to the text's words themselves.
+This will require due attention to both the context and the text's production and to reading, and to the text's words themselves.

 ||Gen Ed Area Dept:

 |Course Format: Seminar||Grading Mode: Graded|